-Standardized Testing In the spring, the students in grades Kindergarten and up will be given the Stanford Achievement Test Series.
+Standardized Testing In the spring, the students in grades Kindergarten through second grade will be given the Stanford Achievement Test Series.
 Classical Learning Test will be administered to third grade through eighth grade.

-Assessment Reports End of trimester reports can be viewed online through MySchoolWorx, the school's online grading system.
-We recommend that you monitor your child's progress on MySchoolWorx.
+Assessment Reports End of trimester reports can be viewed online through FACTS, the school's online grading system.
+We recommend that you monitor your child's progress through FACTS.